bavix/gripmock/examples/projects/multiverse/README.md

 - **Server Streaming**: Client sends one message, server responds multiple times
 - **Bidirectional**: Both client and server send multiple messages in real-time

-This project serves as a comprehensive example of how to use GripMock with all streaming types using the modern `stream` key format.
+This project serves as a comprehensive example of how to use GripMock with all streaming types using the modern `inputs` key format.